appleaa123/Gold_Investment_Advisor/README.md

 # Gold Investment AI Agent
+## WARNING
+This is a proof of concept for an AI-powered gold investment advisor.
+The goal of this project is to explore the use of AI to make gold trading decisions.
+This project is for educational purposes ONLY and is NOT INTENDED for real gold investment, or any investment.

 ## Overview
 This project implements an AI agent system for gold investment analysis, inspired by the [ai-hedge-fund](https://github.com/virattt/ai-hedge-fund) project and following the [Product Requirement Document (PRD)](../Gold%20Investment%20AI%20Agent%20PRD.markdown).
 The system uses multiple specialized agents to analyze economic, technical, and sentiment factors affecting gold prices, synthesizing actionable investment recommendations.